 If you’re feeling fed up with your loan servicer, you might be thinking about how to switch student loan servicers and get a new one.

 As it turns out, your federal student loan servicer might be changing soon anyway, since the Department of Education ended its contracts with some existing loan servicers and signed new contracts with different companies.

 But until that time comes, here are a few ways you can ditch your student loan servicer and get a new one.

 How to switch student loan servicers

-Here are two ways to change your student loan servicer, along with some tips at the end to figure out which student loan servicer is best for you.
+Here’s how to switch student loan servicers, along with some tips for figuring out which student loan servicer is best for you.

-1. Change your loan servicer through federal loan consolidation
+- Switching your student loan servicer through consolidation